ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 2. Run the `movers - 2 - Load telemetry` notebook: `verify_telemetry_file` and `load_csv` cells to load the telemetry data (.csv) file into the `raw_telemetry` table, `telemetry` table and joined with `mission_table` as the `moving_platform_mission_telemetry` table:
  * table_suffix: e.g. `2024_03` (should be the same as in the `movers - 1 - Load Mission Metadata` notebook)

+### User Input
+Cell three requires input from you.
+This information will be used to get the raw detections CSV and to be able to create a new raw table in the database.

+1. `table_suffix`: e.g. `2024_03` - should be the same as in the `movers - 1 - Load Mission Metadata` notebook.
+	  * Within the quotes, please add your custom table suffix.
+We recommend using `year_month` or similar.

+1. `schema`:  'collectioncode'
+    * please edit to include the relevant project code, in lowercase, between the quotes.

+1. `telemetry_file`: '/path/to/telem_file'
+    * paste a filepath to the relevant CSV file.
+The filepath will be added between the provided quotation marks.

 ![image](https://github.com/ocean-tracking-network/node-manager-training/assets/68606079/4bd40123-23d1-4816-9c44-a64f391b93de)